How to Improve Keap Email Deliverability

-And the message is a thing of beauty, packed with value.
-The CTA?
-It’s so natural; it slides right in.
+The message is a thing of beauty, packed with value.
+The CTA is so natural, it slides right in.
 Your products or services are also worth purchasing or availing of.

-You’ve got a few subscribers emailing back.
+Proud of your content, you send it to your current and potential customers.
+You even took the time to split your list into the right segments.
+A few subscribers are already emailing back.
 Job done, right?
 Does this mean you move on to the next email? …

 Well, not yet.
-If you want to land in the inbox most of the time and achieve more conversions, you have to improve the email deliverability of your InfusionSoft emails.
+If you want to land in the inbox most of the time and achieve more conversions, you have to improve the email deliverability of your Keap emails.

 How?
 Simply follow the steps below.

-How Do You Improve the Email Deliverability of Your InfusionSoft Emails
+How Do You Improve the Email Deliverability of Your Keap Emails

-Email deliverability refers to how good the InfusionSoft platform is in sending your emails where you intended them to land – the inbox.
-To improve the email deliverability of your InfusionSoft emails, do the following:
+Email deliverability refers to how well the Keap platform sends your emails to where you intended them to land – the inbox.
+To improve the email deliverability of your Keap emails, do the following:

 1. Send with custom authentication